 Keep in mind that peanut OIT is not a cure for peanut allergies.
 It’s a treatment.
 Soren and Tessa may always be allergic to peanuts and have to take daily peanut doses to maintain peanut desensitization.
 However, they’re successfully consuming their doctor-prescribed peanut doses everyday, and their blood levels to peanut continue to decline toward non-allergic levels of less than 0.35 dramatically.

 - Before undergoing peanut OIT in June 2013, Tessa’s blood level to peanut was more than 100.
 Six months post peanut OIT, her blood level to peanut went down to 35.
 Nine months post peanut OIT, her blood level to peanut dropped to 28.
 One year post peanut OIT, Tessa’s blood level to peanut started to climb a bit to 29.
 Since Tessa wasn’t tolerating her doses perfectly well 100% of the time, the doctor increased her two-hour post-dose downtime to four hours.
 She also eliminated Tessa’s evening peanut dose and prescribed fewer peanuts for Tessa to consume 30 minutes after taking a Zyrtec every morning.
 These steps were intended to teach Tessa’s body that peanuts are not a threat.
 As a result of these tweaks to Tessa’s peanut-desensitization maintenance regimen, her blood level to peanut is starting to go back down again, too (to 26 as of Sept.
-2015).
+2015 and to 15 as of Aug.
+2017).

 Soren and Tessa’s post peanut OIT blood test results represent a dramatic reduction in their peanut allergy levels.
 We’re hoping their blood levels to peanut continue to decline to normal levels of 0.35 or lower.
 To maintain peanut desensitization, they’ll gladly continue to consume peanuts everyday, indefinitely.
 I’ll continue to report their blood levels to peanut as they become available.
 Check back in August, 2016.